A Laurus Education - Primary

 Interventions

-The school has a range of intervention programmes available to support children who require support which goes beyond class-based approaches.
-For those with significant or complex needs, the school seeks the advice of specialists, for example Speech and Language Therapists.
+Our primary schools have a range of intervention programmes available to support children who require support which goes beyond class-based approaches.
+For those with significant or complex needs, the school seeks the advice of specialists, for example, Speech and Language Therapists.
 In some cases, these specialists might work in school with the child.

 We have a range of interventions across the following broad areas of need: